 So, Randy takes his case to another dean, the Dean of Sponsored Research, and when Randy asks if he thinks it’s a good idea, the Dean says he doesn’t have enough information to say, but he does know that one of his “star faculty members is in my office and he’s really excited.”
 So he asks Randy to tell him more.
 Randy notes how differently these two deans reacted—they both said the same thing, that they were unsure—but the way in which they said it was totally different.
 In the end, Randy is allowed to go, and he achieves his dream of working for Disney Imagineering.
 On his drive to the headquarters for the first time, Randy blasts The Lion King music from his car speakers and actually breaks down into tears for having achieved his eight-year-old dream.

 Rather than allowing a nay-saying gatekeeper to impede Randy’s ability to achieve his childhood dream of becoming a Disney Imagineer, Randy avoids the brick-wall-like obstacle of “Dean Wormer” by finding an opportunity in the Dean of Sponsored Research, who is happy to help Randy take his sabbatical because he can sense Randy’s excitement about it.
 The difference between “Dean Wormer” and the other dean is a perfect example of how attitude and positivity (or lack thereof) impact the way the world treats you.
-Because “Dean Wormer” is naturally negative, he attracts negative outcomes, and visa versa with the positive dean.
+Because “Dean Wormer” is naturally negative, he attracts negative outcomes, and vice versa with the positive dean.